madamdata/asterism/README.md

 * [presets] currently doesn't work
 * you will need to configure [recorder] to point to where you want to store your sound files.
 * most objects save their state when you save the containing patch, but I haven't finished implementing this.
-* arrays still don't save at all, unless you save the containing abstraction, which will copy that table to all instances.
-* [wavetablepanel] is still in development